agentic-ai-humans/google-ai-studio-chat-branches/docs/use_cases.md

 ### **Navigating Your Chat**
 1. **Select a branch** from the dropdown
-2. **Click "Go to branch"** - Jumps to where that branch starts
+2. **Click "Go to branch"** - First tries to jump directly to the branch messages if visible in current view
-3. The messages get highlighted so you can see the context
+3. **If not immediately visible** - Shows progress overlay "Searching for branch messages..." while carefully navigating through chat history
+4. **When found** - Jumps to where that branch starts and highlights the messages with yellow background for 2 seconds

 **Perfect for:**
 - Finding where you discussed something specific